MicrosoftDocs/bi-shared-docs/docs/analysis-services/tabular-models/calculation-groups.md

 Precedence is a property defined for a calculation group.
 It specifies the order of evaluation when there is more than one calculation group.
 A higher number indicates greater precedence, meaning it will be evaluated before calculation groups with lower precedence.

 For this example, we'll use same model as the time-intelligence example above, but also add an **Averages** calculation group.
-The Averages calculation group contains average calculations that are independent of traditional time intelligence in that they don’t change the date filter context - they just apply average calculations within it.
+The Averages calculation group contains average calculations that are independent of traditional time intelligence in that they don't change the date filter context - they just apply average calculations within it.

 In this example, a daily average calculation is defined.
 Calculations such as average barrels of oil per day are common in oil-and-gas applications.
 Other common business examples include store sales average in retail.